Hager75/myStore/README.md

 # MyStore

 Mystore is a simple e-commerce application that allows users to view a list of available products, add or remove them for the cart and write information like address and full name to complete the checkout process

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.12.

+## Instruction to start the project

+- download the application
+- cd my-store
+- Run npm i
+- choose between `ng serve` or `ng build`

 ## Development server